Ottawa, ON K1R 6S4

 |$200k - $250k||0|

 |$160k - $200k||1|

 |$120k - $160k||1|

 |$40k - $80k||0|

 About Cuso International:

-This charity report is an update that is currently under review by Cuso International.
+This charity report is an update that is currently being reviewed by Cuso.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending March